There I was, curled up under piles of covers with pillows over my head.

 6. I gave my muscles some attention.

-I used a massage tool called the Hypervolt that my chiropractor recommended and this helps my knotted neck and back muscles unclench.
+I used a massage tool called the Hypervolt that my chiropractor recommended which very reliably helps my knotted neck and back muscles unclench.
 This is particularly important since my body can often get stuck in the fight-or-flight pattern and I will develop severe back pain.
 Then my back will go out.

 7. I did EFT.